Explore the World’s Wildest Places with Secret Compass: How about a hike in Iraq or camping in Afghanistan?

 Next month Bodkin is taking a team back to the Wakhan Corridor in Afghanistan for a pioneering and challenging trek.
 Some new explorations planned ahead include Uzbekistan in the summer and Yemen and Sudan in the fall.
 For Levison personally, he’s off to walk the length of the White Nile starting in Rwanda towards the end of the year.
 “Big plans ahead!”

 To apply for an expedition with Secret Compass, visit their website.
 Although there is no cost to apply, flight costs are not covered by Secret Compass.
 You can also email the team directly with any questions at email@example.com.

-Kristina Kulyabina is an editorial assistant at GoNOMAD.com.
+Kristina Kulyabina is a former editorial assistant at GoNOMAD.com.
 She also blogs for Let’s Go, a student travel guide.
 She is a freelance travel writer and photographer based in Western Mass.
 Kristina attended UMass Amherst for a B.A. in journalism and an international relations certificate.